Having a leaking T&P valve is bad enough. But having a water heater pressure relief valve leaking after replacement is worse.

 In some states, such as Minnesota, a check valve is not often installed on the main water supply line of a house.
-It is however fairly normal to install a pressure regulator instead.
+However, it is fairly normal to install a pressure regulator instead.

 Those regulators do however function as a check valve by allowing water into the house, but not allowing water back into the supply lines.
 This effectively produces what is known as a closed system.

 This can cause the water heater’s T&P relief valve to leak.
 Although this does not always happen when a pressure reducing valve is fitted to the system, this may cause other problems around the home, such as faucets chronically dripping or toilets randomly filling.

 When the water system in a house is a closed system, an expansion tank has to be fitted as part of the plumbing.
 This fix is fairly straightforward and simple.

 The expansion tank will allow the water to go somewhere when it has expanded, resulting in the water heater’s T&P relief valve not causing any problems anymore.

 The same thing is true for other types of water heating systems.
 In a hydronic heating system, the boiler will heat the water and the expansion tank will allow the water expansion without it causing the T&P valve to leak.

 If a boiler system’s T&P valve leaks chronically, even after it has been replaced, this is most likely caused by an expansion tank problem.